Miami vs. Duke NCAA Football Odds, Plays and Insights | November 27, 2021

 Duke Stats and Trends

-- Duke's games this year have hit the over on six of 11 set point totals (54.5%).
+- Duke's games this year have gone over the total in six out of 11 opportunities (54.5%).

 - When Duke scores more than 30.1 points, it is 2-0 against the spread and 2-0 overall.

-- In games that Duke picks up more than 405.1 yards, the team is 4-2 against the spread and 3-3 overall.
+- In games that Duke picks up over 405.1 yards, the team is 4-2 against the spread and 3-3 overall.

 - The Blue Devils have turned the ball over 20 times this season, 10 more turnovers than the Hurricanes have forced (10).